|

 System Requirements

-Below, please find the suggested and minimum system requirements beyond the basics of an analog modem, a telephone line, and an active Internet connection.
+Below, please find the suggested and minimum system requirements beyond the basics of an analog modem, a telephone line, and an active

 The Web Accelerator cannot be installed if minimum requirements are not met.